English dubbing in Paris

 With this post I’ll be taking a closer look at the English language dubbing industry in Paris.
 A bit off topic for this blog you might be thinking, but as it happens, there was quite a bit of overlap in terms of dubbing personnel between the dubbing scenes in Rome and Paris, and that, coupled with the fact that a significant number of important films from both Italy and the rest of the world were dubbed into English in Paris makes the Parisian dubbing world worthy of closer study.
 Unfortunately, English dubbing in Paris is, if anything, an even more esoteric subject than English dubbing in Rome, with very little effort having been made to preserve its history or to identify its participants.
 It is therefore high time to try to rectify that situation.

 Just like Italy, France is traditionally a ‘dubbing country’, having adopted the practice of dubbing films into French rather than subtitling them ever since the 1930s.
 The first few wavering steps to get an English dubbing industry started were also taken during that decade, and at the forefront of this work was British expatriate Richard Heinz, who first became involved in the business through French language dubbing in Paris sometime in the 1930s, teaming up with French dubbing expert André Norevo and establishing the dubbing company Heinz & Norevo.
-The 1930s was a period in which French cinema gained much international recognition, with several films and directors receiving acclaim at films festivals and award ceremonies around the world, and by the end of the decade, Heinz and Norevo decided to try to benefit from the growing popularity of French productions by branching out into English language dubbing.
+The 1930s was a period in which French cinema gained much international recognition, with several films and directors receiving acclaim at film festivals and award ceremonies around the world, and by the end of the decade, Heinz and Norevo decided to try to benefit from the growing popularity of French productions by branching out into English language dubbing.
 The lack of available English-speaking actors in those days, however, made it impossible to get an English dubbing venture started in Paris, or elsewhere in France for that matter, thus forcing the duo to look for opportunities abroad.
 According to an article in the French film magazine La Cinématographie Française in 1938, Heinz and Norevo ended up going into business with UK-based producer Oscar E. Wetzel, and the three of them set up the English dubbing company Wetzel Ltd. in London.

 There, they quickly went to work, and the first French film Richard Heinz dubbed into English in London was Julien Duvivier’s Un carnet de bal, a.k.a.
 Life Dances On (1937), which was recorded at Highbury Studios.
 La Cinématographie Française’s London correspondent, Pierre Autré, was allowed to observe the dubbing sessions, and not only was he duly impressed by the work of the English voice actors – none of whom had any prior experience with dubbing – but he even reported after viewing some of the finished reels that one gets the impression of watching a genuine English film.

-Despite being dubbed in London, the English version of Un carnet de bal marked an important stepping stone in the evolution of the English dubbing scene in Paris.
+Despite being dubbed in London, the English version of Un carnet de bal marked an important stepping stone in the evolution of the English dubbing scene in Paris. |

 Alas, Richard Heinz and André Norevo’s English dubbing ventures in London do not appear to have been particularly long-lived.
 The reason for this is not known, but the ravages of WW2 and the impracticality of operating one dubbing company in London and another in Paris may both have been factors.
 What is certain, however, is that in 1948, Richard Heinz established his own dubbing company called Lingua Synchrone in Paris.
 Unlike the earlier Heinz & Norevo company, Lingua Synchrone was a bilingual dubbing company that dubbed films into both French and English, and it appears to have played a major part in getting the snowball slowly but steadily rolling for English dubbing in Paris.

-Advertisement for Richard Heinz's company Lingua Synchrone in Variety (April 26, 1967).
+Advertisement for Richard Heinz's company Lingua Synchrone in Variety (April 26, 1967). |

 Throughout the 1950s, the Parisian English dubbing industry grew and flourished, and by the early 1960s, Paris had been established as one of the world’s leading centers for English language dubbing.
 The 1960s was a particularly prosperous period for English dubbing as US television audience’s voracious appetite for product led to thousands of low-budget European genre films being dubbed into English in near-conveyor belt fashion in both Paris and Rome.

-Many Italian pictures became beloved cult favorites thanks to regular rotation on American TV and continue to be readily available in their English dub versions, but sadly, the same is not true for most French films.
+Many Italian pictures became beloved cult favorites thanks to regular rotation on American TV and continue to be readily available in their English dub versions today, but sadly, the same is not true for most French films.
 The perception of French films as more highbrow than their Italian cousins has resulted in English dubs of French movies being a lot less well preserved than the English dubs of Italian movies, and this undeniably impedes on the possibility of creating a comprehensive overview of the English dubbing scene in Paris – a situation that certainly isn’t helped by Blu-ray companies who routinely opt to not include English dub tracks on their releases of French films.

 Fortunately, much material does survive, however, as English dubbing in Paris was in no way limited only to French films.
 According to the 1966 Variety article “Reverse Twist on Dubbing Pix”, French films actually only made up about 35% of the total product dubbed into English in Paris.
 The rest of the dubbing work consisted primarily of films from Italy (30%) and Germany (20%), with the final 15% being made up of films from all over the world, be it Russia, Japan, Sweden etc. Italian films dubbed in Paris include both prestige projects such as Federico Fellini’s The Nights of Cabiria (1957), Elio Petri’s The 10th Victim (1965) and Pier Paolo Pasolini’s Salò, or the Last 120 Days of Sodom (1975), as well as a number of gothic horror films, spaghetti westerns and Eurospy films; whereas the German films dubbed in Paris include all of the Jerry Cotton movies, the Dr. Mabuse sequels, many of the Edgar Wallace krimis, not to mention countless silly sex comedies.

-Akiro Kurosawa's legendary samurai film Yojimbo (1961) is one of the most famous international films to have been dubbed into English in Paris.
+Akiro Kurosawa's legendary samurai film Yojimbo (1961) is one of the most famous international films to have been dubbed into English in Paris. |

-Pier Paolo Pasoloni's notorious Salò, or the Last 120 Days of Sodom (1975) was one of the most infamous films ever to be dubbed into English in Paris.
+Pier Paolo Pasoloni's notorious Salò, or the Last 120 Days of Sodom (1975) was one of the most infamous films ever to be dubbed into English in Paris. |

 The 1966 “Reverse Twist on Dubbing Pix” article also provides a few more precious data, stating that it usually took four days to dub a film and that at least 200 films were dubbed into English in Paris every year, with the cost ranging from $10,000 to $15,000.
 Interestingly, the same article claims it cost from $6,000 to $8,000 to dub a film into French.
-The reason for the difference in costs is not explained, but I interpret it to be because more care had to be spent of English dubbing, which had to be very precise due to the high demands of English-speaking viewers, whereas French viewers have grown up with dubbing and are thus generally more forgiving of sync issues etc. The numbers presented in the article should probably be taken with a grain of salt, however, because a small Variety piece from 1970 titled “Dubbing a Big Biz in Paris Pic Scene” states that about 100 films were dubbed into English in Paris in 1969, so either the output dwindled very significantly in just three years, or more likely, the numbers in the earlier article were somewhat bloated.
+The reason for the difference in costs is not explained, but I interpret it to be because more care had to be spent on English dubbing, which had to be very precise due to the high demands of English-speaking viewers, whereas French viewers have grown up with dubbing and are thus generally more forgiving of minor sync issues etc. The numbers presented in the article should probably be taken with a grain of salt, however, because a small Variety piece from 1970 titled “Dubbing a Big Biz in Paris Pic Scene” states that about 100 films were dubbed into English in Paris in 1969, so either the output dwindled very significantly in just three years, or more likely, the numbers in the earlier article were somewhat bloated.

 As a point of comparison, yet another Variety article from 1970, this one titled “Rome-Based English Dubbers Assn. to Grant Members 20% Pay Hike” about Rome’s English dubbing union, ELDA, has the union’s president Roger Browne citing 1968 as a bumper year for them, with 160 films dubbed into English that year, but with a bit of a dip in 1969, with 130 films dubbed that year.